malcolmramirez/art/readme.md

+## art

-supercollider setup:
+### supercollider setup:

-- see: startup.sc for the main startup script. my supercollider startup file just looks like this:
+see: startup.sc for the main startup script. my supercollider startup file just looks like this:

 ```
 "/absolute/path/to/repo/startup/startup.sc".loadRelative;